SixArm/mast-cell-help/topics/tryptase-serum-test/index.md

 <!--
 source: gpt-3 + jph editing
+aka: serum tryptase test
 tags: tests
 -->

-# Serum tryptase test
+# Tryptase serum test

-The serum tryptase test is a diagnostic tool used to measure the level of tryptase in the blood.
+The tryptase serum test is a diagnostic tool used to measure the level of tryptase in the blood.
 Tryptase is an enzyme released by mast cells, a type of immune cell involved in allergic and inflammatory responses.
 This test is commonly used to assess mast cell activation.

 **Overview**:

-* **Purpose**: The primary purpose of the serum tryptase test is to evaluate the activity of mast cells.
+* **Purpose**: The primary purpose of the tryptase serum test is to evaluate the activity of mast cells.
 Mast cells release various mediators, including tryptase, during an allergic or inflammatory response.

-* **Conditions for Testing**: Serum tryptase testing is often ordered when there is suspicion of mast cell disorders, such as systemic mastocytosis or Mast Cell Activation Syndrome.
+* **Conditions for Testing**: Tryptase serum testing is often ordered when there is suspicion of mast cell disorders, such as systemic mastocytosis or Mast Cell Activation Syndrome.

 * **Procedure**: A blood sample is taken from a vein, typically in the arm.
 The blood is collected in a tube and sent to a laboratory for analysis.
 The sample is usually drawn during a period of symptom exacerbation or as soon as possible after an event.